27 Electrolyte-Rich Foods You Should Eat

 100 grams of oranges contain 166 mg of potassium with 43 mg of calcium and 10.7 mg of magnesium.
 These electrolytes in food help regulate water balance while taking care of your nerve and muscle function.

 With 30 mg calcium, 18 mg phosphorus, and nearly 10 mg magnesium, with other electrolytes, every 100 g of tomatoes can help amp up your health.
 They not only take care of the fluid requirements of your body but also make you stronger.

 A cup of milk has over 100 mg of calcium that helps strengthen your bones and teeth.
 It has 103 mg of phosphorous that helps your body create protein.
 But mostly, milk has potassium (159 mg) that’s highly useful for fluid balance.

-100 grams of buttermilk has 151 mg potassium that regulates fluids, nerve and muscle function in the body.
+100 grams of buttermilk has 151 mg of potassium that regulates fluids, nerve, and muscle function in the body.
 It also has 105 mg of sodium with a little calcium and magnesium, supporting the cause of maintaining fluid balance to prevent fatigue and dehydration.

 A cup of non-fat plain yogurt has about 111 mg of calcium strengthening your bones.
 It has 141 mg of potassium and 136 mg of phosphorous among other electrolytes that help keep the right amount of fluids in your cells.

 100 grams of tuna fish has a surprising 219 mg of sodium, 137 mg of phosphorus, and 176 mg of potassium.
 It also has some amounts of calcium, magnesium, selenium, and zinc.
 These electrolytes help keep you away from dehydration and electrolyte imbalance.